Why Are DevOps Salaries So High? (Over $130,000 / year)

 2. Companies Need to Compete to Win Over Rare Employees

 How do you motivate someone to leave another company and join yours?
 Well, what do all employees want?
 More money!
-So company X will basically try to steal employees from company Y. They might say "Hey, we noticed you get $10,000 per month at your current job.
+So, company X will basically try to steal employees from company Y. They might say "Hey, we noticed you get $10,000 per month at your current job.
 Want to join us?
 We can offer $11,000 per month."
-And this strategy is what led to higher and higher salaries.
+This strategy is what has led to higher and higher salaries.

 3. DevOps Helps Companies Make More Money